Dome Construction takes Lean approach to establish a culture of continuous improvement

-Mark Bley, the now retired CEO of Dome Construction, had growing concerns about his staff’s happiness as they worked long hours to deliver projects and were experiencing burnout.
-He knew that employee satisfaction was crucial to retaining and recruiting top talent in the Bay Area.
-He also knew that the organization could better deliver on its core values, which were fundamental to staff satisfaction: “Value our People,” “Seek to Understand,” and “Do it Right.”
-To address these challenges Bley was drawn to Lean because of its central tenets of respecting people and creating customer value, which aligned with Dome’s core values.
+Mark Bley, the now-retired CEO of Dome Construction, had growing concerns about his staff members’ happiness; they were working long hours to deliver projects and were burning out.
+He knew that employee satisfaction was crucial to retaining and recruiting top talent in the San Francisco Bay Area.
+He also knew that the organization could better deliver on its core values — “Value our People,” “Seek to Understand,” and “Do it Right,” — which were fundamental to staff satisfaction.
+Bley was drawn to Lean to address these challenges because its central tenets aligned with Dome’s core values.
 But he knew it would be difficult for the organization to successfully implement lasting change without the right approach.

 After a few failed attempts, Dome Construction turned to Haley & Aldrich because our Lean advisors first seek to deeply understand an organization, its people, its culture, and its challenges.
-This approach would allow us to guide team members toward solutions that lead to sustainable change.
+This approach would allow us to guide Dome’s team members toward sustainable change.

-Haley & Aldrich’s Lean practitioners knew that an off-the-shelf Lean approach would not help Dome leaders transform the organization’s culture to better align with and enhance its unique values.
-That’s why we started with first understanding Dome’s business, goals, internal processes, leadership approach, and how people work together.
-This knowledge allowed us to partner with Dome through a Lean journey with a strategic roadmap that was tailored to their business and culture.
+Haley & Aldrich’s Lean practitioners knew that an off-the-shelf Lean approach would not help Dome leaders transform the organization’s culture to better align with and enhance its specific values.
+That’s why we started by understanding Dome’s business, goals, internal processes, leadership approach, and how people work together.
+This knowledge allowed us to partner with Dome through a Lean journey with a tailored, strategic roadmap.

 We brought together a cross-section of people across departments and seniority levels to develop a common understanding of the current state, identify areas that were consuming significant time and effort, and generating stress.